Recognizing and treating hamstring strains: Symptoms, recovery, and more

-The Biceps Femoris actually has two "heads”.
-The long head originates from the sit bone while the short head originates from the femur.
-The two heads combine to form one muscle and its tendon attaches to the outside of your knee, onto the fibula.
+The Biceps Femoris has two "heads."
+The long head originates from the sit bone, while the short head originates from the femur.
+The two heads combine to form one muscle, and its tendon attaches to the outside of your knee onto the fibula.

 What's the difference between a pulled hamstring, a hamstring strain, and a hamstring tear?

-In practice, people often refer to more minor hamstring tears as a pulled or strained hamstring while they tend to only talk about a torn hamstring when they feel that it is a more serious injury.
+In practice, people often refer to more minor hamstring tears as a pulled or strained hamstring, while they tend to only talk about a torn hamstring when they feel that it is a more severe injury.

-What happens when you pull/strain a hamstring?
+What happens when you pull or strain a hamstring?

-Hamstring strains that happen closer to your sit-bone or to the knee (upper and lower quarter of the thigh) are more likely to involve the tendons.
-If your injury is in the middle of your thigh, it is likely that you've mainly injured the muscle tissue.
+Hamstring strains that happen closer to your sit-bone or the knee (upper and lower quarter of the thigh) are more likely to involve the tendons.
+If your injury is in the middle of your thigh, you've likely mainly injured the muscle tissue.

 Do you need a scan to diagnose a hamstring strain?

 No, you don't need a scan.
 In most cases, a physiotherapist or doctor can diagnose a hamstring strain simply by: